google/nucleus/docs/source/nucleus/testing/test_utils.md

     Sets the call_set_name of the corresponding VariantCall.
   glss: A list of array-lists of float, or None.
 Must match the gts arg if
     specified.
 Sets the genotype_likelihoods of the corresponding VariantCall.
+  is_phased: list of bools.
+Must match the gts arg if specified.
+Indicates
+    whether the corresponding VariantCall should be phased.

 Returns:
   nucleus.genomics.v1.Variant proto.